hymkor/trash-go/README.md

 trash-go
 ========

-The trash-go is the library for golang to move specified files to trashbox (recycle-bin) of Microsoft Windows.
+The trash-go is the library for golang to move specified files to trashbox (recycle-bin/trash-can) of Microsoft Windows.

 ```go doc |
 package trash // import "github.com/hymkor/trash-go"